All three models – neutral skintones, wearing Red Apple Red (blue based red lipstick)

 The same undertone rules apply no matter what skin color you have.
 Let’s run through a few examples.
 Rule of thumb is Cool skin – Cool lipstick (blue-based).
 Warm skin – Warm lipstick (orange or brown-based).
 Neutral skin – Cool and Warm lipsticks (blue, orange and/or brown based).

-- Deep brown skin w/ cool undertones = blue-based red lipstick (Rebel or Red Apple Red)
+- Deep brown skin w/ cool undertones = blue-based red lipstick (Rebel, Appley Ever After, or Radiant)

 - Deep brown skin w/ warm undertones = orange or brown-based lipstick (Risque or Barcelona)

-- Olive skin w/ warm undertones = orange or brown-based lipstick (Firecracker, Risque, Barcelona or Strawberry Lips)
+- Olive skin w/ warm undertones = orange or brown-based lipstick (Risque, Barcelona or Strawberry Lips)

-- Medium skin w/cool undertones = blue-based red lipsticks (Rebel or Red Apple Red)
+- Medium skin w/cool undertones = blue-based red lipsticks (Rebel, Appley Ever After or Radiant)

-- Light or fair skin w/ cool undertones = blue-based red lipsticks (Rebel or Red Apple Red)
+- Light or fair skin w/ cool undertones = blue-based red lipsticks (Rebel, Radiant or Red Apple Red)

 - Light or fair skin w/ warm undertones = orange or brown-based lipstick (Risque or Strawberry Lips)

-- Light or medium skin w/ neutral undertones = Strawberry Lips (for a soft red), Risque (for a bright classic red), Appley Ever After (for a deeper classic, “retro” red)
+- Light or medium skin w/ neutral undertones = Strawberry Lips (for a soft red), Risque (for a bright classic red), Appley Ever After (for a deeper classic, “brick” red), Radiant (for a bold classic retro red)

-- Dark or Deep skin w/ neutral undertones = Risque (for a bright classic red), Rebel (for a deep sultry red)
+- Dark or Deep skin w/ neutral undertones = Risque (for a bright classic red), Rebel (for a deep sultry red), or Barcelona (for a deep brick red)

 A note on other shades we notice in our skin like green, yellow, purple, and pink.